ribasco/async-gamequery-lib/README.md

 Installation
 ------------

 Just add the following dependencies to your maven pom.xml.
 Only include the modules you need.

+### Install from Maven Central

 **Valve Master Server Query Protocol**